 “Old Tom Wash, the beloved head keeper, who shared with the Parson those first small beginnings, from which so great results were to flow (for beagles all over the world now owe their qualities to the Honeywood blood), followed the pack as long as his legs permitted and was privileged to ride to Willie’s harriers.
 He survived all the Essex Honeywoods, and was gathered to his fathers in 1876 at the advanced age of 93 years.
 His grave is at Earls Clone (that Mecca of sportsman), and I am proud to be in correspondence with his great grandson, Mr. Tom Wash, of Frinton-on-Sea.
 Another great-grandson is Mr. Charles Wash the well known builder and contractor of Earls Colne.”

 Tom was a witness at a court case for trespass in his later life.
-The article from the Chelmsford Chronicle follows :
+An article from the Chelmsford Chronicle is in the photo album section of this site.

 James Wash and Rachel Wash